arjunkunna/regent-fft/README.md

 `test_2d_double_to_complex64_batch_transform` examples in `fft_test.rg` for
 reference.

-Batched transforms are supported on both CPU and GPUs, for 1, 2 and 3 dimensions.
-Both single-precision and double-precision real-to-complex and complex-to-complex transforms are supported.

 #### 6. Distributed Mode

 The API also supports a distributed mode, where every machine in a distributed